 The angler surveys provide data on angler catch rate, including angler estimates of fish ≥ 14 " and fish ≥ 20 " in length, and the number and size of harvested fish.
 Angler estimates do not provide accurate length information associated with the catch, thus AGFD cannot accurately assess whether goals related to angler catch quality are being met with our normal creel surveys.
-Therefore, we propose to continue a citizen science project to assess whether goals related to angler sto collect length data on fish captured.
-Participating guides will measure fish caught by clients on randomly selected (to the extent practicable due to guiding schedules) weekend days and weekdays and may be paid ~10/day for participating.
+Therefore, we propose to continue a citizen science project to assess whether goals related to angler catch quality are being met by utilizing fishing guides as well as citizen anglers to collect length data on fish captured.
+Participating guides will measure fish caught by clients on randomly selected (to the extent practicable due to guiding schedules) weekend days and weekdays and may be paid \sim \$10/day for participating.
 We are also enrolling citizens that frequently fish Lees Ferry in the citizen science project to gather more data.
 Guides and anglers will measure all fish caught in a day to ensure a representative sample.
 Exact numbers of guides and days will depend on guide interest and desired sample size.